Rebecca Reed – Editor

 Visitors will be surrounded by columns, and as they walk into the building, the ground will begin to lower.
 Soon enough, the columns will be suspended in the air–symbolizing the lynchings.

-These columns will represent the 800 counties that lynchings took place in.
+These columns will represent lynchings that took place in 800 counties.
 Over 4,000 names will be engraved in the columns.
 At the center of the memorial, visitors will stand on a hill.
 Surrounding them will be the suspended columns–the dead judging the living, we are forced to recognize our nation’s history despite its ugliness.